Harriet Hall: Career

 Hall served in the U.S. Air Force for 20 years.
 She retired as a full colonel from Joint Base Lewis–McChord in Washington state.

 Hall said she had been a "passive skeptic" for quite some time, only reading the literature and attending the various meetings.
 In 2002, she met Wallace Sampson at the Skeptic's Toolbox workshop in Eugene, Oregon.
 Sampson encouraged Hall to write an article for the Scientific Review of Alternative Medicine testing so-called "Vitamin O" products she had seen advertised in the mail.
 She then began writing articles for Skeptical Inquirer.
 Hall spoke with Michael Shermer at The Amazing Meeting in 2005 about the book The God Code and he asked her write a review of it for Skeptic magazine.
-From 2006–2023 she had a regular column in Skeptic magazine titled The SkepDoc, which was also used as the name of her website.
+From 2006 to 2023 she had a regular column in Skeptic magazine titled The SkepDoc, which was also used as the name of her website.
 Before the Toolbox, "I had not done any writing... one thing led to another and now I'm on the faculty of the Skeptic's Toolbox."

 In 2008 she published Women Aren't Supposed to Fly: The Memoirs of a Female Flight Surgeon, an autobiography focusing on her experiences as a flight surgeon in the U.S. Air Force (she retired as a full colonel).
 As a female physician, air force officer, pilot and flight surgeon, she was a minority in several respects, and encountered prejudice.
 The title of the book refers to an incident after her first solo flight when an airport official told her, "Didn't anybody ever tell you women aren't supposed to fly?"

 In 2008, Hall was among the five founding editors to launch Science-Based Medicine.
 In addition to serving as an editor, she contributed over 700 articles to Science-Based Medicine.

 Hall spoke at the Science-Based Medicine Conference and The Amazing Meeting 7, among other venues in 2009.
 She was interviewed on podcasts such as The Reality Check, Skepticality and The Skeptic Zone.

 Starting in the January 2010 issue, Hall had a regular 250-word column debunking common health myths in O, The Oprah Magazine.
 Her relationship with the magazine was rocky, and the column ended in the June 2010 issue.
 She later said about this experience that "The editor who hired me was replaced by a less sympathetic one (...).
 They restricted me to a measly 200 words and wanted to tell me exactly what to write about and what to say.
 I couldn’t even recognize the final edited version as my writing."

 Hall was on the board and had been a founding member of the Institute for Science in Medicine, formed in 2009.
 In 2010 she was elected a Fellow of the Committee for Skeptical Inquiry.